cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/lesson/shell-access.rst

   ssh $PORTALNAME@india.futuresystems.org

 You will need to have the public key of the person you are giving access to.
 Here is an example public key.
-Please do not copy this key into thie file or do this if you do not understand what this is for::
+Please do not copy this key into this file or do this if you do not understand what this is for::

  ssh-rsa